East Anglian Branch

 The East Anglian Branch of the Elgar Society meets on Saturday afternoons, seven or eight times per year, for illustrated talks by musicians, writers and Elgarian experts.
 There is no charge for admission, but donations are welcomed towards the running costs of the branch.
 Visitors and potential new members are always welcome; if you like the music of Elgar why not pay us a visit?
-Meetings are held in the Lecture Room at St Edmundsbury Cathedral in the centre of Bury St Edmunds, centrally located within East Anglia and with good transport links.
-From the main entrance on Angel Hill go down the steps, through the cloister and through the doorway on the right to find the staircase and lift up to the Lecture Room.
-Occasionally meetings are held instead in the Discovery Centre, adjacent to the Lecture Room at the top of the stairs.
+Meetings are held in the Edmund Room (formerly the Lecture Room) at St Edmundsbury Cathedral in the centre of Bury St Edmunds, centrally located within East Anglia and with good transport links.
+From the main entrance on Angel Hill go down the steps, through the cloister and through the doorway on the right to find the staircase and lift up to the Edmund Room.
+Occasionally meetings are held instead in the Discovery Centre, adjacent to the Edmund Room at the top of the stairs.

 St Edmundsbury Cathedral from the Abbey Gardens

-To view or download an A4 PDF brochure (219KB) containing the 2016–2017 programme for the East Anglian Branch, please click on the thumbnail image:
+To view or download an A4 PDF brochure (2.2MB) containing the 2017–2018 programme for the East Anglian Branch, please click on the thumbnail image:

 Preceded by the branch A.G.M. at 2.00

 Elgar’s music has been central to the work of both the Hallé Orchestra and its great Principal Conductor, Sir John Barbirolli.
 Peter Worrell, who played second violin in the Hallé for forty-three years, from Barbirolli’s time through to the era of the present Musical Director, Sir Mark Elder, visits to talk about this great partnership.

 Roger Quilter: The man, the music, and how the songs were sung